Framed cohomological Hall algebras and cohomological stable envelopes: Set-up

 Equivalently, $\naka_{Q,\theta}(\vi,\w)$ is the quotient

 where is the moment map of the $G_{\vi}$-action and $\mu_{\vi,\w}^{-1}(0)^{\theta-ss}$ is the open subset of $\theta$-semistable representations in $\mu_{\vi,\w}^{-1}(0)$.
-Since the action of $T_\w=A_\w\times \Ci^\times_h$ commutes with the one of $G_{\vi}$, it descends to an action on $\naka_{\theta}(\vi,\w)$.
-In particular, the subgroup $\Ci^\times_{h}$ rescales the symplectic form while all the other actions preserve it.
+Since the action of $T_\w=A_\w\times \Ci^\times_{\hbar}$ commutes with the one of $G_{\vi}$, it descends to an action on $\naka_{\theta}(\vi,\w)$.
+In particular, the subgroup $\Ci^\times_{\hbar}$ rescales the symplectic form while all the other actions preserve it.

-A striking feature of Nakajima varieties is that the fixed components of the action of a subtorus of $A_\w$ are still quiver varieties \cite[Section 2.4.1]{maulik2012quantum}. \begin{propn} Let $\Ci^\times$ be a one-dimensional subtorus of $A_\w$ acting with weight one on the subspaces $W^{(1)}_i\subset W_i$, and trivially on their complements $W^{(2)}_i$.
+A striking feature of Nakajima varieties is that the fixed components of the action of a subtorus of $A_\w$ are still quiver varieties \cite[Section 2.4.1]{maulik2012quantum}. \begin{propn} Let $\Ci^\times$ be a one-dimensional subtorus of $A_\w$ acting trivially on the subspaces $W^{(1)}_i\subset W_i$, and with weight one on their complements $W^{(2)}_i$.
 Then

 where $\w_1$ and $\w_2$ are the dimension vectors of $W^{(1)}$ and $W^{(2)}$ and the isomorphism is induced by the diagonal inclusion

 \end{propn} By iteration, one gets a decomposition of the connected components of $\naka(\vi,\w)^{A_\w}$ as a product of Nakajima varieties.